iqbalyarkhan/deprecated/_posts/typescript.md/2023-02-12-Typescript.md

 let c = [true, false]; // c is an array of booleans
 ```

 TypeScript is a gradually typed language.
 That means that TypeScript works best when it knows the types of everything in your program at compile time, but it doesn’t have to know every type in order to compile your program.
-Even in an untyped pro‐ gram TypeScript can infer some types for you and catch some mistakes, but without knowing the types for everything, it will let a lot of mistakes slip through to your users.
+Even in an untyped program, TypeScript can infer some types for you and catch some mistakes, but without knowing the types for everything, it will let a lot of mistakes slip through to your users.
 TypeScript statically analyzes your code for errors, and shows them to you before you run it.

 ## tsconfig.json

-Every TypeScript project should include a file called tsconfig.json in its root directory.
+Every TypeScript project should include a file called `tsconfig.json` in its root directory.
 This tsconfig.json is where TypeScript projects define things like which files should be compiled, which directory to compile them to, and which version of JavaScript to emit.

 ```ts
 {